maizeismediocre/Unreal-Group-project/README.md

 (All third party assets have been removed from this version of the repo and need to be gathered elsewhere)

 Submission for Unreal game coursework C15515
+Team:
+Design and Programming lead + Visual design: Tom Hewett

-Team: Vince Benitez, Tom Hewett, Aryan Rallan and Adam Tohma
+Programmers: Vince Benitez, Aryan Rallan

+Audio Design: Adam Tohma